quarto-journals/jss/README.md

-# Format - Journal of Statistical Software
+# Template - Journal of Statistical Software

 This Quarto format will help you create documents for the Journal of Statistical Software.
 To learn more about the Journal of Statistical Software, see [https://www.jstatsoft.org](https://www.jstatsoft.org).
-For more about Quarto and how to use format extensions, see [https://www.quarto.org](https://www.quarto.org).
+For more about Quarto and how to use format extensions, see <https://quarto.org/docs/journals/>.

 ## Using the Template
 If you'd like, you can use this as a template to create an article for the Journal of Statistical Software.
 To do this, use the following command: